Academic Advising is Important

 E2360 Melville Library

-Stop in to see a transfer advisor if you have questions about your transcript status.
+Stop in and inquire at our Transfer Desk if you have questions about your transcript status.

 Tip 7.
 Get Involved on Campus.
 Research tells us that involved students are happier and do better academically.
 Even if you commute and work and don’t have a lot of time to spend on campus extracurricular activities, we’re sure that there is at least one club, one organization, one volunteer experience, one guest lecture, concert or special event that you’d be interested in that you could make time for.

 Tip 8.
 Stay Organized.
-Nothing’s more frightening than a University undergrad without a planner!
-Whether you keep your calendar on your computer, your cellphone, your Blackberry, or on good old fashioned paper, you must keep one.
+Keeping yourself organized is one of the keys to academic success.
+Whether you keep your calendar/planner on your computer, your cell phone, your tablet, or on good old fashioned paper, you must keep one.
 Failure to do so may result in missed assignments and forgotten quizzes.